Silverman-Lab/mutt/README.md

 )
 ```

-Or if you want to manually install (No access key needed), you can clone the repo using git clone and the .git link from command line/ terminal:
+Or if you want to manually install (No access key needed and works when public), you can clone the repo using git clone and the .git link from command line/ terminal:

 ```bash
 # HTTPS (you’ll be prompted for a username and your PAT as password)